30 Amazing Things To Do in Bali You Can't Miss

 Bali is the perfect place for novice and expert surfers alike to catch a wave.

-While you’ll find good surf all around the island, one of the best places to test out your surfing skills is on Batu Balong Beach in Canggu.
+While you’ll find good surf in many places around the island, one of the best places to test out your surfing skills is on Batu Balong Beach in Canggu.

 Simply walk up to one of the many shacks on the beach with surfboards.
-You can rent a board for 50,000 IDR for 2 hours.
+You can rent a board for 50,000 IDR for 2 hours (about $3.60 USD).
 They typically also throw in a rash guard (shirt), let you store your belongings and give you a water at the end (we try to turn this down to reduce our plastic waste).

-Insider Tip: We’d recommend going with an instructor if it’s your very first time.
+Our Advice: We’d recommend going with an instructor if it’s your very first time.
 We have taken a few lessons before and know how important it is to have a good teacher.
-You can hire a local instructor for 350,000 IDR for a 2-hour lesson (including the board).
+You can hire a local instructor for 350,000 IDR (about $25 USD) for a 2-hour lesson (including the board).

 19. Order Nasi Campur at a local Warung